MicrosoftDocs/architecture-center/docs/operator-guides/aks/aks-backup-and-recovery.md

 - Replicate your AKS cluster to create other environments.
 - Take workload snapshots before maintenance operations such as AKS version upgrades.
 - Adhere to data protection requirements to maintain regulatory or organizational compliance.
-- Quickly rollback to a previous deployment if an issue with a recent deployment or change is detected.
+- Quickly roll back to a previous deployment if an issue with a recent deployment or change is detected.

 It's worth noting that while backups help you to restore your workload if an issue occurs, they don't provide [high availability (HA)](/azure/well-architected/reliability/highly-available-multi-region-design).

-When it comes to intra-region high availability and cross-region disaster recovery in AKS, there are several other options to consider, including the following:
+When it comes to intra-region high availability and cross-region disaster recovery in AKS, there are several other options to consider, such as:

 - [Availability Zones](/azure/aks/availability-zones): AKS supports the use of Availability Zones, which are physically separate datacenters within an Azure region.
 By deploying AKS clusters across multiple Availability Zones, you can ensure higher resiliency and fault tolerance within a region.
-This allows your applications to remain operational even if one zone experiences an outage.
+Doing so allows your applications to remain operational even if one zone experiences an outage.
 - [Redundancy options for Persistent Volumes](/azure/aks/concepts-storage#storage-classes): AKS provides various redundancy options for Persistent Volumes.
 The [Azure Disk CSI driver for Kubernetes](https://github.com/kubernetes-sigs/azuredisk-csi-driver) supports [built-in storage classes](/azure/aks/concepts-storage#storage-classes) and custom storage classes that use the locally redundant storage (LRS) or zone redundant storage (ZRS) for better intra-region resiliency.
 For more information, see [Driver Parameters](https://github.com/kubernetes-sigs/azuredisk-csi-driver/blob/master/docs/driver-parameters.md).
 - [Fleet Manager](https://azure.microsoft.com/products/kubernetes-fleet-manager): Azure Kubernetes Fleet Manager enables multi-cluster and at-scale intra-region and cross-region scenarios for AKS clusters.
 - [Geo-redundancy options for Azure Container Registry (ACR)](/azure/container-registry/container-registry-geo-replication): Azure Container Registry (ACR) offers geo-replication capabilities.
 With geo-redundancy, your container images are replicated across different Azure regions.
-This ensures that your images are available even if a particular region experiences an outage, providing higher availability for your container registry.
+So even if a particular region experiences an outage, your images are available, which provides higher availability for your container registry.

-You can also use methodologies such as Infrastructure as Code (IaC), DevOps pipelines, GitOps and Flux to allow you to quickly redeploy your workloads if disaster occurs.
+You can also use methodologies such as Infrastructure as Code (IaC), Azure Pipelines, GitOps and Flux to allow you to quickly redeploy your workloads if disaster occurs.

-To find out more about these methodologies, please review the links below:
+To find out more about these methodologies, you can review these articles:

 - [Build and deploy to Azure Kubernetes Service with Azure Pipelines](/azure/aks/devops-pipeline)
 - [Tutorial: Deploy applications using GitOps with Flux v2](/azure/azure-arc/kubernetes/tutorial-use-gitops-flux2)